runarorama/scala-bound/README.md

 A Scala port of [Edward Kmett's Bound library for Haskell](https://github.com/ekmett/bound).

 This library provides convenient combinators for working with "locally-nameless" terms.
-These can be useful when writing a type checker, evalator, parser, or pretty printer for terms that contain binders like forall or lambda, as they ease the task of avoiding variable capture and testing for alpha-equivalence.
+These can be useful when writing a type checker, evaluator, parser, or pretty-printer for terms that contain binders like forall or lambda.
+They ease the task of avoiding variable capture and testing for alpha-equivalence.

 Example: